hpe-dev-incubator/hpe-dev-portal/content/blog/chapel-technical-lead-brad-chamberlain-opens-up-about-open-source.md

 date: 2021-02-12T11:26:55.233Z
 author: Dale Rensing
 tags: ["chapel","opensource"]
-authorimage: "/img/blogs/Avatar1.svg"
+authorimage: "/img/blogs/Avatar2.svg"
-featuredBlog:
+featuredBlog: false
+priority:
 thumbnailimage:
 ---
 ![brad chamberlain for blog](https://hpe-developer-portal.s3.amazonaws.com/uploads/media/2020/12/brad-chamberlain-for-blog-1613129198318.jpg)

 As a leading global, edge-to-cloud Platform-as-a-Service company, Hewlett Packard Enterprise (HPE) prides itself in employing team members who share one common purpose: to advance the way people live and work.
-Because of this, HPE boasts some of the finest open source  engineering talent.
+Because of this, HPE boasts some of the finest [open source](https://www.hpe.com/us/en/open-source.html) engineering talent.
 In this blog series, you’ll get to meet a number of them as I interview some of the open source experts who make up our team.

 Dr. Bradford Chamberlain is the principal engineer for the [Chapel parallel programming language](https://chapel-lang.org/).
 His research interests center around parallel computation, particularly with respect to programming languages, compilers, algorithms, applications, and scalability.
 Brad comes to HPE through its recent acquisition of Cray Inc.